isomerpages/moe-tmjc/index.md

           url: /about-us/year-2024/
       variant: center
   - infopic:
+      title: Live On Essay Competition 2024
+      subtitle: EVENT HIGHLIGHTS
+      image: /images/Homepage/Infopic/Infopic
+        images/2024_T3_EventHighlights_Infopic_FestEssayWriting.jpg
+      alt: Image alt text
+      url: /event-highlight-about-us/permalink/
+      description: We are excited to share that two of our students achieved outstanding results in the recent Live On Essay competition.
+      button: Find Out More
+  - infopic:
       title: TMJC X CAG
       subtitle: Event Highlights
       description: On the 2nd and 10th of August 2024, a group of students from